mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 ## Does the appearance of my app matter?

+You should demonstrate what you have learned.
+Functionality is key.
+You are going to want to the URL for you app to you friends.
+Your app will be judged by functionality and appearance, so make sure you add some color and cat images!

-Oh yeah.
-Your app will be judged my functionality and appearance, so make sure you add some color and cat images!
+Budget your time to allow at least some use of CSS.
+Your app will be judged by others by both functionality and appearance, so make sure you add some color and cat images!